flimflam-austin/hugo-cms-test/content/quick_reads/20180215-18-02-14-president-school-schooting/index.md

       Flip Here
     _key: card-3-823445f1-6b04-47f0-a299-fe73e09cf132
   - order: 3
+    useCheckmark: false
     body: >-
-      _“On just Monday, Parkland, Florida,A was listedA as one of the **safest cities in the country**._
+      _“On just Monday, Parkland, Florida,A was listedA as one of the**safest cities in the country**._